 Predictive analytics software uses advanced analytics capabilities to analyze current and historical data to make predictions about future events.
 This software connects data from different data sources and employs techniques like data mining and statistical analysis to forecast future trends, detect patterns, identify potential risks and opportunities, and plan for the best possible outcome.
 As a result, organizations can make better business decisions with machine-generated analytics, visualization, and reporting on predictive insights.
 These can be used in a wide range of industries, including healthcare, finance, marketing, and manufacturing.

-Process mining platforms are designed to discover, monitor and improve processes by extracting knowledge from events captured in information systems to continuously deliver visibility and insights.
-Process mining includes automated process discovery (extracting process models from an event log), conformance checking (monitoring deviations by comparing model and log), social network/organizational mining, automated construction of simulation models, model extension, model repair, case prediction and history-based recommendations.
-Process mining platforms extend process mining capabilities by advanced process analytics, process improvement detection and process improvement recommendations, partly driven by AI and generative AI (GenAI).
+Process mining platforms offer comprehensive analysis of end-to-end processes by extracting event data from information systems.
+This includes automated process discovery (extracting process models from an event log), conformance checking (monitoring deviations by comparing model and log), social network/organizational mining, automated construction of simulation models, model extension, model repair, case prediction and history-based recommendations.
+Process mining platforms extend process mining capabilities via advanced process analytics, process improvement detection and process improvement recommendations.

 Rapid mobile app development (RMAD) tools are a class of coding-optional tools that enable nonprogrammers to build mobile apps to support, at a minimum, iOS and Android devices.
 These tools offer high productivity for developers and nondevelopers alike through a variety of approaches that both automate and abstract app development efforts, including drag-and-drop editors, code generation and orchestration, model-driven development, virtualization, business process mapping, component assembly, app configuration and forms construction.